30 Free Museums in NYC – Free Museum Days in NYC

 What is pay-what-you-wish?

-Pay-what-you-wish offers allow you to choose how much you pay for your ticket.
+Pay-what-you-wish offers you to choose how much you pay for your ticket.
 This type of admission cannot be purchased in advance and is only available at the ticket desks.
-Theoretically, you could pay nothing but we ask you to at least consider making a small contribution.
+Theoretically, you could pay nothing (at most of the museums) but we ask you to at least consider making a small contribution.
 Some museums have a suggested minimum that serves as a great guideline on what to pay.
 If you really can’t afford the suggested admission, however, you can visit it for as little as a few cents.

 -